kubernetes-sigs/kustomize/site/content/en/docs/Tasks/labels_and_annotations.md

   name: example
 ```
 ## Add Template Labels
+Add labels to Resources and templates with the `labels.includeTemplate` field.

-The following example adds Labels and Template Labels to a Deployment and Service without changing the Selector Labels.
+The following example adds labels and template labels to a Deployment and Service without changing the selector labels.

 1. Create a Kustomization file.
 ```yaml